About the Friends of the Brush-Tailed Rock-Wallaby

 - Produce a video on the plight of Brush-tailed Rock-wallabies and what is being done to assist in saving the species in the Shoalhaven.

-- Support local community events including the Kangaroo Valley Rock-wallaby youth festival.
+- Support local community events in Kangaroo Valley.

 Grants & awards